-From Unsynchronized Persistence Contexts to using parameterized JUnit tests, the newest edition of Thorben Janssen’s Java Weekly brings us the latest links, debates and news from the Java world.
+From lock contention issues to a JBatch job with a batchlet, the newest edition of Thorben Janssen’s Java Weekly brings us the freshest links, updates and events in the Java world.